emre-aki/s-buffer/README.md

 // Free up all memory allocated by the buffer.
 SB_Destroy(sbuffer);
 ```

+## Interactive demo / Proof-of-Concept

+The project also comes with an interactive demo application serving both as a
+testing ground for the implementation, and a simple visual demonstration of the
+algorithm in action.

+For instructions on how you can build and run the demo app, see [here](./demo/README.md).

 [^1]: The terms "near-clipping plane", "buffer", and "S-Buffer" can be used
       interchangeably.